 Harvey M. Richey Moot Court Competition

-All Baylor Law students are required to participate in one of two Harvey M. Richey Moot Court Society moot court competitions at the end of their first year.
+All Baylor Law School students are required to participate in one of two Harvey M. Richey Moot Court Society moot court competitions at the end of their first year.
 Appreciating the value of the experience, many upper-quarter students choose to compete for a second and even a third time.

 Each participating team competes in four preliminary rounds of oral arguments before panels of two student barrister judges.
 The members of the top teams are each awarded the distinction of barrister and move on to a single-elimination tournament with rounds judged by barristers and faculty or practicing lawyers.
 The competition culminates in a final round before a panel of seven judges, including faculty, practicing lawyers, or sitting judges, along with the student winners from the previous competition.